-Brook trout (Salvelinus Fontinalis) is a member of the Char family.
-The brook trout is a freshwater species with a distinctive brown-green upper body covered in worm-like blue-green markings.
-They typically have a lighter color belly whitish silver and a square tail.
+Brook trout (Salvelinus Fontinalis) belongs to the Char family.
+It is a freshwater species recognized by its distinctive brown-green upper body adorned with worm-like blue-green markings and a lighter, whitish-silver belly.

 Where can I find a World Record Brook Trout?

 Brook trout are native to Eastern Canada and stretch all the way to Eastern Minnesota in the United States.
 However, the largest brook trout are generally found throughout Eastern and Central Canada.

 In the United States, brook trout have been introduced to many waters, particularly in the Western states.
 The United States Department of Natural Resources is currently working on restoring the natural habitats of indigenous Cutthroat trout by gradually removing brook trout from certain waters.